 What, Why and Who?

 What?
 The Trust is an organisation of like-minded people seeking to protect and enhance our community.
 The Trust has a Chairman, who heads the Trust’s Committee.
-The Committee members are made up of office bearers, these being the Secretary, Treasurer, Membership Secretary, the Head of the Cases Panel, Head of the Awards Panel, Newsletter and Website Editor, our representatives on the Heritage Trust and the Pre-application Panel, along with representatives from the Local Authority.
+The Committee members are made up of office bearers, these being the Secretary, Treasurer, Membership Secretary and Website Editor, our representatives on the Heritage Trust and the Pre-application Panel, along with representatives from the Local Authority.
 One of the important functions of the Trust is to review planning applications, decide which of these may be of interest to the Trust and members and to formulate a view as to the Trust’s response.
 Currently the cases panel consists of five members drawn from the architectural community, led by a prominent Inverness Architect.
-The Awards Panel consists of five members and is tasked with inviting submissions from architects in respect of projects which they feel have architectural merit.
-There is a range of award, from preservation projects, restoration to new developments.
-The awards are currently bi-annual.
-The panel is made up of trust members given guidance buy a notable and independent architect.
 Two representatives are nominated to work with us on the committee and these representatives provide a link and conduit to the local authority.
 The constitution of the Trust can be found on the website menu.
 The Trust is funded by subscriptions and has no political or religious affiliations.
-The Trust meeting are held each month from September to April, with occasional additional events such as the award ceremony and the annual outing to a place of historic or cultural interest.
+The Trust meetings are held each month from September to April, with occasional additional events such as the award ceremony and the annual outing to a place of historic or cultural interest.
 The meeting are designed to be informative and in the main part relevant to matters of current interest and structured to be interactive.
 They normally involve a speaker, or speakers, knowledgeable on the subject and willing to engage in debate.
 The Trust is a non-statutory body and a charity and linked through association with the national body the Scottish Civic Trust.